racheljohnston0/MatrixMultiplication/CSC310 Matrix Multiplication/README.md

 **InputTooLargeException**: Exception thrown when the user specifies a cutoff point in bfAndStrassensComboAlg() that is larger than the factor matrices

-**CSC310 Programming Assignment Data**: Contains all of the results for the formal experiment, including the graph.
+**CSC310 Programming Assignment Data.xlsx**: Contains all of the results for the formal experiment, including the graph.

 ### __How to run the program__: